Cherry Shrimp Molting Problems: How To Deal With Those?

 You might know that the exoskeleton works like a protective barrier for shrimp.
 But, this rigid shell does not grow along with the size of shrimp.
 On the contrary, shrimp can not survive without their exoskeleton.

-Hence, there’s a natural process to get a new shell for shrimp called molting.
-Shrimp tend to shed their exoskeleton through this vulnerable process of molting.
+Hence, shrimp undergo a natural process called molting to get a new shell.
+Shrimp tend to shed their exoskeleton through this vulnerable process.

 Generally, the young shrimp molts frequently since they grow faster.
 It can take a few hours to weeks.